pythonwithalex/Spring2015/terminal_basics.md

 #### Terminal Prompt

-The terminal prompt looks like this: `al-laptop:data alexr$`
+The terminal prompt default settings looks like this on my machine: `al-laptop:data alexr$`.
+You type commands after this line and hit enter.
+Then the bash shell sends those commands to the OS kernel (aka, the OS internals).

-It tells you some useful things in a pretty compact way:
+It could just be `>` if you wanted, but the default provides some useful things in a pretty compact way:

 + the hostname of your computer, `al-laptop`
 + the directory you are in, `data`